 One knob stays that’s used to elevate or decrease the middle column, but it can retract to lie nearly flush with the legs when the tripod is collapsed.

-The quick launch mount is compatible with famous Arca Swiss plates and the Peak Design Capture plate so that you can unclip your digital camera from your backpack and snap it into the tripod without converting plates.
-The head can also be absolutely removed from the middle column and mounted without delay to the legs for a “low boy” operation.
-Alternately, the middle column can clearly be inverted for low-attitude or downward-dealing with photographs.
-Spread width is controlled by way of spring-loaded locks at the pinnacle of the legs.
+The quick launch mount is compatible with famous Arca Swiss plates and the Peak Design Capture plate.
+Unclip your digital camera from your backpack and snap it into the tripod without converting containers.
+The head can also be removed from the middle column and mounted without delay to the legs for a “low boy” operation.
+The center column can be inverted for low-attitude or downward-dealing with photographs.
+Spring-loaded locks control spread width at the pinnacle of the legs.

-But the good innovation — if I do giggle at myself slightly for pronouncing this — is the popular phone mount that’s built into the middle column.
+But the good innovation — if I do giggle at myself slightly for pronouncing this — is the popular phone mount built into the middle column.
 At the base of the column, you’ll discover a counterweight hook; many tripods have these.
-However, Peak designs are extraordinary.
-Pull down on a spring-loaded collar across the hook, and you could rotate it and pa it out of the region.
-You’ll locate it’s connected to a magnet, which attracts what appears to be a simple black bar a couple of inches long out of the middle column.
+However, Peak’s designs are extraordinary.
+Pull down on a spring-loaded collar across the theme, and you could rotate it and pa it out of the region.
+You’ll locate it connected to a magnet, which attracts what appears to be a simple black bar a couple of inches long out of the middle column.
 This bar unfolds into a smartphone clamp that clips at once onto the tripod head.